-As expected from the Colombian singer, her workout is all about interval training with dance-like features
+As expected from Shakira, the Colombian star’s workout is all about interval training with dance-like features

 Anyone who’s ever seen Shakira live knows that her performances are workouts in itself, so Kaiser styles her regime around that.
 It’s designed like a HIIT program that alternates between different kinds of workouts with varying lengths and intervals.

-“The majority of the time, she’s performing in an interval-style format,” the trainer said.
+“The majority of the time, she’s performing in an interval-style format,” Kaiser said.
 “She’s going for five minutes and then resting, 10 minutes and then resting, then a costume change… on and off for hours at a time.”

 Lastly, there’s a unique treadmill session.
 “We’re alternating on days with my AK Tread workout—it’s my interval workout on a treadmill,” Kaiser said.
 “You’re alternating between strength and cardio intervals, but you’re doing it to music and you’re working on all planes of motion—you’re shuffling sideways, you’re skipping, you’re leaping, you’re running backwards for the cardio portion.
 Then you stop and do the strength portion, but it’s all done on the treadmill!”